Allergy Shots in Cedar Rapids, IA: What to Know

 - Cancel anytime

 Cedar Rapids allergy shot costs trend slightly below the Iowa state average at $1,700–$3,200 per year.
 As a mid-sized eastern Iowa city, specialist availability is moderate with practices affiliated with UnityPoint and Mercy.
-Curex provides an at-home alternative at $59 per month.
+Curex provides at-home allergy shots (SCIT) at $129 per month as a convenient alternative.

 Ready to skip the surprise bills?